Reusability and Transferability of Macro Actions for Reinforcement Learning: Validation of the Proposed Workflow

-In addition to the \textit{embedding effect} discussed in the former example, in the next example, we employ the ``\atarienduro{}'' environment in \atarifull{} to explain why the generated macro can benefit from the \textit{evaluation effect}.
+\paragraph{Validation 3: The evaluation effect of the derived macros.}~In addition to the \textit{embedding effect} discussed in the former example, in the third validation, we employ the ``\atarienduro{}'' environment from \atarifull{} to explain why the derived macro can benefit from the \textit{evaluation effect}.
 In ``\atarienduro{}'', the agent controls a car to race with the other rival cars, and receives a reward signal only when it passes any one of them.
-We illustrate the learning curves of our macros over generations in Fig.~\ref{fig:learning_curves:generation:enduro}.
-In addition, we compare the learning curves of the \atwoc{} agent trained with and without the best macro $\dismacro{\atwoc{}}$ constructed by our methodology in Fig.~\ref{fig:learning_curves:macro_example:enduro} for 100M timesteps.
+We illustrate the learning curves in Fig.~\ref{fig:learning_curves:macro_example:enduro}, and use them to compare the \atwoc{} agent trained with and without the best macro $\dismacro{\atwoc{}}$ constructed by our methodology for 100M timesteps.
 According to the results, $\dismacro{\atwoc{}}$ is $(\texttt{FIRE}, \texttt{FIRE})$, corresponding to two repeated forward moves.
 This macro enables the agent to learn to surpass the rival cars in the environment easier.
 It is observed that \atwoc{} with $\dismacro{\atwoc{}}$ outperforms the vanilla \atwoc{}, which is hardly able to learn an effective policy throughout the training process.
 Cluelessly performing two consecutive forward moves poses a risk for the car to hit the rival cars, thus preventing the vanilla \atwoc{} from learning an effective policy.
-This observation reveals that the generated macro improves the search guidance of the RL agent due to the altered value estimation of each state.
+This observation reveals that the derived macro improves the search guidance of the RL agent due to the altered value estimation of each state.
 This is a direct advantage offered by the \textit{embedding effect}.